grafana/grafana/docs/sources/panels/field-configuration-options.md

 Number of decimals to render value with.
 Leave empty for Grafana to use the number of decimals provided by the data source.

-To change this setting, type a number in the field and then click outside the field.
-The visualization does not change while the cursor is still in the **Decimals** field.
+To change this setting, type a number in the field and then click outside the field or press Enter.

 ### Data links